peterhinch/micropython-samples/SERIALISATION.md

 decoded in CPython by using the MicroPython decoder.
 There is a [bug](https://github.com/micropython/micropython/issues/2280) in the MicroPython implementation when running under MicroPython.
 A workround consists of never encoding short strings which change repeatedly.
+The official MicroPython library achieves its simplicity by invoking the compiler at runtime.
+This is costly in RAM.

 ## 2.1 Usage examples